-The Initial Offer Period in respect of the Retail Accumulating Share Class and the Institutional Accumulating Share Class has closed.
-Shares in those Share Classes are continuously open for subscriptions at the Issue Price on the relevant Dealing Day.
+The Initial Offer Period for Shares in the Retail Accumulating Share Class A, Retail Accumulating Share Class B, Retail Accumulating Share Class C and Institutional Accumulating Share Class has closed.
+Shares in those Share Classes are continuously open for subscriptions at the Issue Price per Share of the relevant Share Class on the relevant Dealing Day.